-EU leaders 'sorry' to see Britain go as Johnson secures Brexit deal
+Johnson agrees Brexit deal, but must now win over parliament

 “On a more personal note, what I feel today is sadness,” Tusk told reporters.
 “Because in my heart, I will always be a remainer.
 And I hope that if our British friends decide to return one day, our door will always be open.”

-British and EU negotiators reached the agreement after successive days of late-night talks and nearly three years of heated discussions that have strained EU-UK ties.
+British and EU negotiators reached the agreement after successive days of late-night talks and nearly three years of heated discussions that have strained EU-UK ties at a time the bloc is facing a wave of euroscepticism, struggling to restart economic growth and take a stand against resurgent global powers China and Russia.

 Johnson said he was confident that parliament, which will sit for an extraordinary session on Saturday to vote on the Brexit agreement, would approve the deal.